Let Me Go (Avril Lavigne song): North America

 On October 21, 2013, Billboard revealed that the song had debuted at number 37 on the Adult Pop Songs chart.
 It eventually peaked at number 20 on the chart.
 It also debuted on the Billboard Hot 100 chart at number 78, beating "Rock N Roll"'s peak position of number 91.
 "Let Me Go" performed better on the Canadian Hot 100 chart, becoming her best-performing single since the lead single from her fourth album Goodbye Lullaby, "What the Hell" (2011) and Lavigne's highest chart debut at number 12, which is where it peaked.
 It stayed in this position on the chart for three non-consecutive weeks.
 "Let Me Go" also debuted and peaked at number 7 on the Hot Canadian Digital Songs chart.
-It was eventually certified gold in the country in December 2013.
+It was eventually certified platinum in the country on April 18, 2024.